fieldtrip/website/tutorial/scripting.md

 In general we recommend to keep your raw data, your scripts and your results in three separate directories.
 {% include markup/end %}

 Having saved your function in a folder of your MATLAB path you can, from within any script or from the command line, use your function.
-In our example `MyOwnFunction(4)` will give you the answer `2` To put the answer in a variable for storage or future use you need to call something like `output = MyOwnFunction(4)`
+In our example executing `MyOwnFunction(4)` will give you the answer `2`.
+To put the answer in a variable for storage or future use you need to call something like `output = MyOwnFunction(4)`

 This is the way most FieldTrip functions work: you provide the parameters together with data as the input and the function will return the results as the output.